dennzimm/redux-persist-expo-file-system-storage/README.md

 # redux-persist-expo-file-system-storage

 A highly extensible and configurable storage engine for [Redux Persist](https://github.com/rt2zz/redux-persist) using [Expo FileSystem](https://docs.expo.dev/versions/latest/sdk/filesystem/) for persistence in React Native applications.

+Check out my article for a quick overview and insights about this package [here](https://dev.to/dennzimm/when-redux-persist-meets-expo-filesystem-4km)!

 ## Table of Contents